Deception (2021 film): Production

 In March 2016, Arnaud Desplechin expressed desire to adapt Deception by Philip Roth, stating: "Perhaps it’s a book that I will never be able to adapt for the screen, and I know I will regret it for the rest of my days."
 In December 2020, it was announced Léa Seydoux, Denis Podalydès, Emmanuelle Devos and Gennadi Famin had joined the cast of the film, with Desplechin directing from a screenplay he wrote alongside Julie Peyr.

 Principal photography began in September 2020.

 Release

 It had its world premiere at the Cannes Film Festival on 13 July 2021.
 It released in France on 8 December 2021.

 Reception

-Deception holds a 53% approval rating on review aggregator website Rotten Tomatoes, based on 19 reviews, with a weighted average of 5.10/10.
-On Metacritic, the film holds a score of 42 out of 100, based on 10 critics, indicating "mixed or average reviews".
+On AlloCiné, a French film website, Deception has an average rating of 3.6 out of 5 stars based on 26 critics.
+On English review aggregator Rotten Tomatoes, 53% of 19 critics gave the film a positive review, with an average rating of 5.1/10.
+Metacritic gave the film a weighted average score of 42 out of 100, based on 10 critics, indicating "mixed or average reviews".